quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Evidence of epistasis between germline mutator alleles

 Next, we more precisely characterized the effects of the chromosome 4 and 6 mutator alleles on mutation spectra in the BXDs.
-On average, C>A germline mutation fractions were higher in BXDs with *D* alleles at both mutator loci than in BXDs with *D* alleles at either locus alone (Figure {@fig:spectra-comparison}a and @fig:spectra-comparison-all).
+On average, C>A germline mutation fractions were significantly higher in BXDs with *D* alleles at both mutator loci than in BXDs with *D* alleles at either locus alone (Figure {@fig:spectra-comparison}a and @fig:spectra-comparison-all).
-The effects of *D* alleles at the chromosome 6 locus also depended on the presence of *D* alleles at *Mutyh*; among BXDs with *B* alleles at the locus overlapping *Mutyh*, those with *D* alleles on chromosome 6 did not exhibit higher C>A mutation fractions (Figure {@fig:spectra-comparison}a).
+The effects of *D* alleles at the chromosome 6 locus also depended on the allele that was inherited at *Mutyh*.
+Among BXDs with *B* genotypes at the locus overlapping *Mutyh*, those with *D* genotypes on chromosome 6 did not exhibit significantly elevated C>A mutation fractions (Figure {@fig:spectra-comparison}a).
-Regardless of how long the RILs were inbred, counts of C>A *de novo* mutations were always highest in BXDs with *D* alleles at both mutator loci (Figure {@fig:spectra-comparison}b).
+Regardless of inbreeding duration, C>A *de novo* mutation counts were always highest in BXDs with *D* alleles at both mutator loci (Figure {@fig:spectra-comparison}b).
+After 100 generations of inbreeding, BXDs with *D* alleles at both mutator loci were predicted to have 238.9 C>A mutations (95% CI: 231.4 - 246.4), about 20% more than the 199.0 mutations (95% CI: 193.3 - 204.7) predicted in those with *D* and *B* alleles at the chromosome 4 and chromosome 6 loci, respectively (Figure {@fig:spectra-comparison}b).

 We also used SigProfilerExtractor [@PMID:36388765] to assign the germline mutations in each BXD to single-base substitution (SBS) mutation signatures from the COSMIC catalog [@PMID:30371878].
 Mutation signatures often reflect specific exogenous or endogenous sources of DNA damage, and the fraction of mutations attributable to a particular SBS signature can suggest a genetic or environmental etiology.
-The SBS1, SBS5, and SBS30 mutation signatures were active in nearly all BXDs, regardless of genotypes at the chromosome 4 and 6 mutator loci (Figure @fig:spectra-comparison).
+The SBS1, SBS5, and SBS30 mutation signatures were active in nearly all BXDs, regardless of genotypes at the chromosome 4 and 6 mutator loci (Figure {@fig:spectra-comparison}c).
 However, the SBS18 signature, which is dominated by C>A mutations and likely reflects unrepaired DNA damage from reactive oxygen species, was almost exclusively active in mice with *D* alleles at the chromosome 4 locus; the highest SBS18 activity was observed in mice with *D* alleles at both mutator loci (Figure @fig:spectra-comparison).
-SBS18 activity was absent from mice with *D* alleles at the chromosome 6 mutator locus alone (Figure @fig:spectra-comparison), further demonstrating that *D* alleles at this locus are not sufficient to cause a mutator phenotype.
+SBS18 activity was lowest in mice with *D* alleles at the chromosome 6 mutator locus alone (Figure {@fig:spectra-comparison}c), further demonstrating that *D* alleles at this locus are not sufficient to cause a mutator phenotype.

-To more formally test for epistasis, we fit a linear model predicting counts of C>A mutations in each RIL as a function of genotypes at `rs52263933` and `rs31001331` (the peak markers at the two mutator loci) (*Materials and Methods*).
+To more formally test for statistical epistasis, we fit a generalized (Poisson) linear model predicting counts of C>A mutations in each BXD as a function of genotypes at `rs27509845` and `rs46276051` (the peak markers at the two mutator loci); the model also accounted for differences in inbreeding duration and sequencing coverage between the BXDs (*Materials and Methods*).
-A model that included an interaction term between genotypes at the two markers fit the data significantly better than a model including only additive effects (p = 8.8e-4; *Materials and Methods*).
+A model that included an interaction term between genotypes at the two markers fit the data significantly better than a model including only additive effects (p = 7.92e-7; *Materials and Methods*).
-Genotypes at the chromosome 4 locus explain approximately 61% of the variance in BXD C>A mutation fractions, while genotypes at both loci together explain nearly 70%.

 ![
 **BXD mutation spectra are affected by alleles at both mutator loci.**
-**a)** C>A *de novo* germline mutation fractions in BXDs with either *D* or *B* genotypes at markers `rs52263933` (chr4 peak) and `rs31001331` (chr6 peak).
+**a)** C>A *de novo* germline mutation fractions in BXDs with either *D* or *B* genotypes at markers `rs27509845` (chr4 peak) and `rs46276051` (chr6 peak).
+Distributions of C>A mutation fractions were compared with two-sided Mann-Whitney U-tests; annotated p-values are uncorrected. `B-B` vs. `B-D` comparison: U-statistic = 149.0, p = 7.58e-2; `B-D` vs `D-D` comparison: U-statistic = 21.0, p = 2.61e-8; `D-B` vs `D-D` comparison: U-statistic = 232.5, p = 6.99e-5.
-**b)** Counts of C>A *de novo* germline mutations in each BXD RIL plotted against the number of generations for which it was inbred.
+**b)** Counts of C>A *de novo* germline mutations in each BXD plotted against the number of generations for which it was inbred.
-Lines represent predicted C>A counts in each haplotype group from a Poisson regression (identity link), and shading around each line represents the 95% confidence interval.
+Lines represent predicted C>A counts in each haplotype group from a generalized linear model (Poisson family, identity link), and shading around each line represents the 95% confidence interval.
 **c)** Germline mutations in each BXD were assigned to COSMIC SBS mutation signatures using SigProfilerExtractor [@PMID:36388765].
-After grouping BXDs by their genotypes at `rs52263933` and `rs31001331`, we calculated the fraction of mutations in each group that was attributed to each signature.
+After grouping BXDs by their genotypes at `rs27509845` and `rs46276051`, we calculated the fraction of mutations in each group that was attributed to each signature.
 The proposed etiologies of each mutation signature are: SBS1 (spontaneous deamination of methylated cytosine nucleotides at CpG contexts), SBS5 (unknown, clock-like signature), SBS18 (damage by reactive oxygen species, possibly loss-of-function mutations in MUTYH), and SBS30 (defective base-excision repair due to NTHL1 mutations).
 ](images/fig-spectra-comparison.png){#fig:spectra-comparison width=8.5in}

 To explore the effects of the two mutator loci in other inbred laboratory mice, we also compared the germline mutation spectra of Sanger Mouse Genomes Project (MGP) strains [@PMID:21921910].
 Dumont [@PMID:30753674] previously identified germline mutations that were private to each of the 29 MGP strains; these private variants likely represent recent *de novo* mutations (Figure {@fig:spectra-comparison-mgp}).
 Only two of the MGP strains possess *D* genotypes at both the chromosome 4 and chromosome 6 mutator loci: DBA/1J and DBA/2J.
-As before, we tested for epistasis in the MGP strains by fitting two linear models predicting C>A mutation counts as a function of genotypes at `rs52263933` and `rs31001331`.
+As before, we tested for epistasis in the MGP strains by fitting two linear models predicting C>A mutation counts as a function of genotypes at the two mutator loci.
-A model incorporating an interaction term between genotypes at these loci did not fit the MGP data significantly better than a model with additive effects alone (p = 0.806), so we are unable to confirm the signal of epistasis; however, this may be due to the smaller number of MGP strains with *de novo* germline mutation data.
+A model incorporating an interaction term did not fit the MGP data significantly better than a model with additive effects alone (p = 0.806), so we are unable to confirm the signal of epistasis; however, this may be due to the smaller number of MGP strains with *de novo* germline mutation data.

 ### Only one of the candidate mutator alleles is present in wild mice